fabacab/wp-pgp-encrypted-emails/readme.txt

 == Installation ==

-WP PGP Encrypted Emails can be installed automatically from the WordPress plugin repository by searching for "PGP Encrypted Emails" in the "Add new plugin" screen of your WordPres admin site and clicking the "Install now" button.
+WP PGP Encrypted Emails can be installed automatically from the WordPress plugin repository by searching for "PGP Encrypted Emails" in the "Add new plugin" screen of your WordPress admin site and clicking the "Install now" button.

 WP PGP Encrypted Emails can also be installed manually by following these instructions:

 1. [Download the latest plugin code](https://downloads.wordpress.org/plugin/wp-pgp-encrypted-emails.zip) from the WordPress plugin repository.
 1. Upload the unzipped `wp-pgp-encrypted-emails` folder to the `/wp-content/plugins/` directory of your WordPress installation.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the "Plugins" menu in WordPress.

 Once activated, each user who wants to receive encrypted emails must add their PGP public key to their profile.

 See the [screenshots](https://wordpress.org/plugins/wp-pgp-encrypted-emails/screenshots/) for a brief walkthrough of how to configure WP PGP Encrypted Emails after it is installed.

-Keep in mind, you will need to have the private key corresponding to the public key you save in your WordPress site, or you will not be able to decrypt the email you receive.
+If a user does not have a PGP public key already, they need to use an OpenPGP-compatible client to generate one themselves. ([Learn more about OpenPGP-compatible clients](https://wordpress.org/plugins/wp-pgp-encrypted-emails/faq/).)
+Users will need to have the private key corresponding to the public key saved in their WordPress profile, or they will not be able to decrypt the email they receive.
 To learn more about generating keys and decrypting email, consult one (or more) of the following guides:

 * [The Electronic Frontier Foundation's Surveillance Self-Defense guide to PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp)
 * [RiseUp.net's OpenPGP best practices guide](https://help.riseup.net/en/gpg-best-practices)

-I have also found the following articles useful, but do not personally vouch for their accuracy:
+I have also found the following articles useful, but can not personally vouch for their accuracy:

 * [Jerzy Gangi's "Best PGP Tutorial for Mac OS X, ever"](http://notes.jerzygangi.com/the-best-pgp-tutorial-for-mac-os-x-ever/)
 * [DeepDotWeb's Basic Guide to PGP on Linux](https://www.deepdotweb.com/2015/02/17/basic-guide-pgp-linux/)
 * [BitCoin Not Bombs: Beginner's Guide to PGP](http://www.bitcoinnotbombs.com/beginners-guide-to-pgp/)

-If you found a good guide to using PGP/GPG that I haven't listed here, please share it in [the WP PGP Encrypted Emails plugin forum](https://wordpress.org/support/plugin/wp-pgp-encrypted-emails#postform).
+If you found a good guide to using PGP/GPG that I haven't listed here, please share it in [the WP PGP Encrypted Emails plugin support forum](https://wordpress.org/support/plugin/wp-pgp-encrypted-emails#postform).

 = Known issues =